felixvanoost/Reflow-Oven-Controller/README.md

 - Texas Instruments LM35Z Temperature Sensor
 - Analog Devices OP07 Op-Amp or equivalent
 - Texas Instruments LMC7660 Voltage Converter or equivalent (provides +/-5V output to power the op-amp)

-The LM35Z is one of the easiest temperature sensors to integrate in both hardware and software, which helps to keep this project simple.
+- Buzzer (this project uses a TDK PS1420P02CT)
+- 4-Position screw terminal block
+- 2x 8-DIP sockets
+- 3x Pushbuttons
+- 2x 5mm LEDs
+- 2x 10uF capacitors
+- 2x 100Ω resistors
+- 2x 330Ω resistors
+- 3x 10kΩ resistors
+- 2x 47kΩ resistors

 The OP07 was chosen for its low input voltage characteristics (as the thermocouple produces an output voltage on the order of microvolts), although any op-amp with similar specifications will work just fine.
 The same is true for the LMC7660 - any voltage converter providing a +/-5V output from a 5V input can be used.

+I am using an [OSEPP Proto Shield](http://osepp.com/products/shield-arduino-compatible/proto-shield/) for this project (functionally identical to the [Sparkfun ProtoShield Kit](https://www.sparkfun.com/products/7914)), which comes pre-installed with a pushbutton and two LEDs.
+This reduces the number of components that need to be soldered to the board and simplifies the layout and assembly process.

 ----------
 Required Software